Robeson County, North Carolina: Economic development and Great Depression

 Following the stagnation of cotton prices in the 1890s, farmers in Robeson County began rapidly adopting tobacco as a regular crop.
 Many tobacco warehouses were built, and the town of Fairmont became the county's primary market town for the crop.
 Significant tobacco markets were also established in Rowland and Lumberton.
 The county's first cotton mill opened in 1897, and St. Pauls subsequently developed as the county's primary textile center.
-In the early 1900s area farmers organized a trade association and convinced the county government to appoint a local commissioner for agriculture.
+In the early 1900s, farmers organized a trade association and convinced the county government to appoint a local commissioner for agriculture.

 In 1909, Robeson County's third courthouse was constructed.
 Two years later a portion of the county was split off and combined with a section of Cumberland County to form Hoke County.
 Bouts of typhoid, hookworm, smallpox, and a high infant mortality rate led Robeson's government to organize the first county-level public health department in the United States in 1912.
 Following the passage of a state drainage law in 1909, many swamps in the county were drained to increase usable farmland, improve transportation, and reduce malaria cases.
 Work on the drainage of the nearly 22,000-acre Back Swamp was completed in 1918.
 Most major roads in the county were paved with state support between the 1920s and 1947.
 In 1929, Robeson became the first county in the United States to appoint a county manager.

-Similar to the rest of the country, local agriculture suffered throughout the 1920s following World War I due to decreased demand and limited market opportunities for crops.
+Like the rest of the country, local agriculture suffered throughout the 1920s following World War I due to decreased demand and limited crop market opportunities.
 The Great Depression led to a severe decline in tobacco prices.
-Area farmers responded by increasing their output, but the expanded agricultural supply only pushed crop prices lower.
+Area farmers responded by increasing their output, but the expanded agricultural supply only lowered crop prices.
 Robesonians dubbed the time period the "Hoover Days".
 In response to the downturn, in 1936, the federal government created Pembroke Farms, a resettlement community for struggling Indian farmers.
 In 1938, the government offered loans for the establishment of a second project, the Red Banks Mutual Association.
 The association served as a cooperative with multiple Indian households farming common land from which profits would be attained and then divided among the members.
-Neither project proved successful, and by the 1940s both were facing neglect from the government, though the mutual association persisted into the 1960s before it finally collapsed.
+Neither project proved successful, and by the 1940s, both faced neglect from the government, though the mutual association persisted into the 1960s before it finally collapsed.